Share this Post

 The first great pickle eh?
 Tosh, it’s less fancy than it sounds — don’t worry.

 A domain registrar simply secures a domain name on your behalf: SmolderingIntensity.com No?
 Billionaire-Me.org ?
 Ok, you choose.
+And if you are not satisfied with the current one, you can always learn how to transfer a domain.

 One you’ve decided, they work by contacting the relevant specific registry.
 In other words, they grab the domain for you — usually for an annual fee.